 Instructions

 - Transfer your pre-seared steak to the oven and roast for about 7 minutes on each side.
-You can use a meat thermometer to ensure that the steak is cooked to your preference.
+You can use a meat thermometer to ensure that the steak is cooked to your liking.
 For reference: The thermometer should read 125°F if you want rare, 135°F for medium-rare, and 145°F for medium.

 Notes